 Winter is finally in here, which means Netflix and sugar in any kind of form (yeah, we’re working on that winter body).
 To all my friends, see you again in March or when the warm weather starts.

-Yep, that was what my winter looked like for the past three years, but hang on a second — I promised myself this year was going to be different!
-No more wasted hours in front of the computer watching terrible Hallmark movies (well maybe a couple of those guilty pleasures.)
+Yep, that’s what my winters have looked like for the past three years, but hang on a second — I promised myself this year was going to be different!
+No more wasted hours in front of the computer watching terrible Hallmark movies (well, maybe a couple of those guilty pleasures).

 Instead, this year will be the year that I join those crazy people that go for a hike in winter.
 Yeah, I will be one of those insane individuals you see in the forests.

 |Coronavirus update: Some of these areas may now be inaccessible under the latest measures.
 If not, make sure to maintain a 1.5-meter distance from other walkers.
 You can find all you need to know about coronavirus in the Netherlands and the latest restrictions on our website.|